Esri/storymap-cascade/README.md

 Yes.
 If you have customized the application and deployed it on your server, you don't need to copy it multiple times, edit index.html and paste a different application ID for each story you want to publish.

-Instead edit `index.html`, locate the `configOptions` section and fill the `authorizedOwners` property with the ArcGIS Online or Portal for ArcGIS login of the owner(s) of the story you want to use.
+Instead edit `index.html`, locate the `configOptions` section and fill the `authorizedOwners` property with the ArcGIS Online or for ArcGIS login of the owner(s) of the story you want to use.
 This makes it possible for the application to display any of stories created by the specified user(s) through a URL parameter.

 Example of the same application displaying two stories:
  * http://myserver.com/Cascade/index.html?appid=c7ad1a55de0247a68454a76f251225a4